PollutionAmbient air

 Who Monitors Indoor Air Quality?

-Simply put, the Environmental Protection Agency (EPA) is in charge of checking how safe the air is within buildings — their main focus is promoting the well-being of people and the ecosystem.
+Simply put, the Environmental Protection Agency (EPA) is in charge of checking how safe the air is within buildingsOpens in a new tab. — their main focus is promoting the well-being of people and the ecosystem.
 They do this by ensuring the safe manufacturing, distribution, preservation, and disposal of hazardous substances and other pollutants.

-And as part of the Clean Air Act, they set the maximum allowable amounts for certain air contaminants (CAA).
+And as part of the Clean Air ActOpens in a new tab., they set the maximum allowable amounts for certain air contaminants (CAA).
 In addition, air pollution emissions from major industrial plants like petroleum refineries, electric utilities, and steel mills are under EPA regulation.

 Can Poor Indoor Air Quality Make You Sick?